Atmosera-CoPilot-Dev/copilot-examples/development-q-and-a/development-q-and-a-readme.md

 # Examples of prompts in CoPilot using simple comments

+**TODO**: Try the prompts in study-terms.js.
+Create your own!
+Be sure you can ignore or select from multiple suggestions.

 `// Q: What does STRIDE stand for in Application Security?`

 `// Q: Explain how TLS works`